randypitcherii/dbt_workspace/dbt/macros/stored_procedures/stored_procedures.md

 - Whenever possible, use built-in dbt support for common housekeeping tasks
 - Leverage hooks (before/after total build or before/after individual object build)
 - most housekeeping can be reduced through the use of jinja.
 Don't Repeat Yourself = DRY code

+# Outcomes (metrics)
+- Lines of code
+- Runtime
+- Simplicity of changes
+- Simplicity of troubleshooting